syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/layouts.md

 ![ASP.NET Core Ribbon Control with group header](./images/ribbon-header.jpg)
 ### Defining group icon

-You can make use of the [groupIconCss](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_GroupIconCss) property to define the CSS class for the icons to be shown in the group overflow button.
+You can make use of the [groupIconCss](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_GroupIconCss) property to define the CSS class for the icons to be listed in the group overflow button.
 The overflow popup will appear on resizing the ribbon.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}